Pyrrosia Mirb.

 Description

 Epiphytic or rupestral ferns.
-Rhizomes long-creeping (NZ) or short-creeping (not NZ), densely scaly.
-Rhizome scales non-clathrate, squarrose (NZ) or appressed (not NZ).
+Rhizomes long-creeping (NZ) or short-creeping (not NZ), terete, lacking cavities, not pruinose, densely scaly.
+Rhizome scales non-clathrate, squarrose or appressed.
 Fronds monomorphic or dimorphic, articulated to short stalks (phyllopodia) at intervals along the rhizome.
 Laminae undivided, thick, coriaceous to succulent, covered with stellate hairs.
-Veins obscure; hydathodes absent.
-Sori round or slightly elongate, superficial or partly impressed into the lamina, arranged in one to many rows either side of midrib, sometimes confluent with age, often confined to upper part of lamina; paraphyses present as stellate hairs; exindusiate.
+Veins obscure, hydathodes present or absent.
+Sori round or slightly elongate, superficial or partly impressed into the lamina, arranged in one to many rows either side of midrib, sometimes confluent with age, often confined to distal part of lamina, paraphyses present as stellate hairs, exindusiate.
 Spores monolete, bilaterally symmetrical, verrucate to tuberculate.

 Taxonomy